 The SCARBO approach

-The SCARBO project foresees the detailed design, analysis and modelling of a miniaturised GHG-monitoring spectro-imaging instrument, NanoCarb, which can fly on Small Satellites platforms.
-The entire mission architecture is based on specific user requirements, which will drive the preliminary design of the instrument and size of the Small Sats constellation.
+The SCARBO project foresaw the detailed design, analysis and modelling of a miniaturised GHG-monitoring spectro-imaging instrument, NanoCarb, which can fly on small satellite platforms.
+The entire mission architecture was based on specific user requirements, which drove the preliminary design of the instrument and size of the small sat constellation.

-NanoCarb will be complemented by an ultra-compact aerosol sensor and a reference instrument in order to deliver high accuracy measurements.
+NanoCarb was complemented by an ultra-compact aerosol sensor in order to deliver high accuracy measurements.

 - 200 kg class spacecraft, embarking: